 Having a toolbox of techniques and resources you can reference can help you rock negotiating and get that raise you deserve.

-Think of negotiating as simply a conversation.
-Break it down into small steps and pieces with the ultimate outcome of making more money and getting what you deserve.
-Focus on what you bring to the table and discuss how you plan on continuing to grow with the position.
+Think of negotiating as a conversation.
+Break it down into small steps that lead to the desired outcome: Getting the raise you deserve.
+Focus on what you bring to the table and discuss how you plan on continuing to grow with the company.
+Make yourself the most valuable asset at your company — and show them exactly why you’re worth the extra money.